strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 You can use `heroku create custom-project-name`, to have Heroku create a `custom-project-name.heroku.com` URL.
 Otherwise, Heroku will automatically generate a random project name (and URL) for you.

-::: tip NOTE
+:::tip
-If you have a Heroku project app already created.
-You would use the following step to initialize your local project folder:
+If you have a Heroku project app already created, you would use the following step to initialize your local project folder:

 `Path: ./my-project/`